 Good Substrates

 - DIY tropical mix — 40% organic topsoil, 40% Zoo Med ReptiSoil, 20% play sand.
 Inexpensive and holds humidity well.
 1 bag of topsoil + 1 24qt bag of ReptiSoil + 1 bag of play sand works well for an average 4’x2’x2′ enclosure.
-For best results layer with sphagnum moss and leaf litter.
+For a fluffier/less muddy texture, use coconut fiber instead of ReptiSoil.
+NOT a bioactive-ready mix!

-- The Bio Dude Terra Firma — Bioactive-ready natural substrate that retains humidity well and nourishes live plants.
+- The Bio Dude Terra Firma bioactive substrate kit — Bioactive-ready natural substrate that retains humidity well and nourishes live plants.
 Expensive, but lasts a long time, so it’s worth the investment.
-I recommend getting The Bio Shot with it!
+MUST BE USED WITH LIVE PLANTS!

 Okay Substrates